-Welcome to the League of Women Voters of Arapahoe and Douglas Counties Election Central 2020 pages with the information you need about the November 3 General Election and registering to vote.
-You'll also find links to elections information on the Colorado Secretary of State and Arapahoe County and Douglas County web sites below.
+Welcome to the League of Women Voters of Arapahoe and Douglas Counties Election Central 2020 pages with the information you need about the November 3 General Election, registering to vote, checking your voter registration, updating your voter registration address, and becoming a paid election judge.
+You'll also find links to elections information on the Colorado Secretary of State and Arapahoe County and Douglas County web sites.

 New this year in Colorado: 17 year olds who will turn 18 by the November 3, 2020 General Election were eligible to vote in the Colorado Presidential Primary on March 3 and in the Colorado State Primary on June 30.

 Now qualified Colorado teens who will turn 18 by the general election can take part in the primary elections too due to the new The Colorado Votes Act (HB 19-1278), which took effect in August, 2019.

 Also, please note that in Colorado all teens 16 and older are encouraged to register to vote so that they're set up to vote as soon as eligible.